KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 | External-drive install-linked data tracking | Yes | Varies | Varies | Varies | Varies | Varies | Varies | Varies |
 | Local-only music library scan | Yes, explicit opt-in | N/A | N/A | N/A | N/A | N/A | N/A | N/A |

-Additional notes for the new comparison columns:
+Additional notes for the comparison columns:

 * `Safari` is shown with OS-managed updating because Safari updates are tied to Apple operating-system updates.
 * `Opera` is shown with optional sync and limited first-party data processing because Opera documents account-based sync and optional data sharing choices.